jasp-stats/jasp-desktop/Resources/Help/analyses/anova.md

         - &eta;<sup>2</sup> : When this option is selected, the Eta-squared is calculated as an estimate of the effect size.
 However, this method is considered to overestimate the population variance, making it hard to compare the effect of the same variable across different studies (Goss-Sampson, 2018).
         - partial &eta;<sup>2</sup> : When this option is selected, the Partial eta-squared is calculated as an estimate of the effect size.
 This method is considered to solve the problem of overestimation of the population variance, which makes it less difficult to compare the effect of the same variable from different studies (Goss-Sampson, 2018).
         - &omega;<sup>2</sup> : When this option is selected, the Omega squared is calculated as an estimate of the effect size.
 This is considered a good estimate when the sample size is small (Goss-Sampson, 2018).
     - Vovk-Selke maximum p-ratio: The bound 1/(-e p log(p)) is derived from the shape of the p-value distribution.
 Under the null hypothesis (H<sub>0</sub>) it is uniform (0,1), and under the alternative (H<sub>1</sub>) it is decreasing in p, e.g., a beta (α, 1) distribution, where 0 < α < 1.
 The Vovk-Sellke MPR is obtained by choosing the shape α of the distribution under H1 such that the obtained p-value is maximally diagnostic.
 The value is then the ratio of the densities at point p under H<sub>0</sub> and H<sub>1</sub>.
 For example, if the two-sided p-value equals .05, the Vovk-Sellke MPR equals 2.46, indicating that this p-value is at most 2.46 times more likely to occur under H1 than under H<sub>0</sub>.
-More information can be found in this [blogpost](https://jasp-stats.org/2017/06/12/mysterious-vs-mpr/).
+More information can be found in this <a href="https://jasp-stats.org/2017/06/12/mysterious-vs-mpr/" target="_blank">blogpost</a>.

 #### Simple Main Effects:
 When the results contain a significant interaction, the main effects can be misleading.
 To solve this, the simple main effects can be calculated.
 The simple main effects represent the effect of one independent variable for each level of the other independent variable, by conducting an ANOVA for each subset of the data as specified by the moderator variables.
 <details>
-	<summary><b> </b></summary>
+	<summary><b>GIF demonstration </b></summary>
 	<img src="analyses/gif/SimpleMainEffects_anova.gif"/>
 </details>